acneyouth1996/notes/_posts/2023-06-07-common-commands.md

 render_with_liquid: true
 ---

-Here are some commanly used commands for unix-based terminals.
+Here are some commanly used commands for unix-based system terminals.